PatAltimore/microsoft-graph-docs/api-reference/beta/api/alloweddatalocation_update.md

 # Update alloweddatalocation

-Update the properties of alloweddatalocation object.
+Update the properties of an alloweddatalocation object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).